Caruychen/42Hive-roger-skyline-1/README.md

 ```
 3. Add a task to the crontab `0 0 * * * sudo /usr/local/bin/monitor_cron`
 4. To read the mail, execut `mailx`

+### Web Part
+#### You have to set a web server who should BE available on the VM’s IP or an host (init.login.com for exemple).
+About the packages of your web server, you can choose between Nginx and Apache.
+You have to set a self-signed SSL on all of your services.
+I have set up a web application that I made some time ago for this.